ondat/documentation/docs/operations/licensing.md

 ## Enterprise Premium

-You can obtain a tailor-made license suitable for your needs with commercial support and a higher storage limit.
+You can obtain a tailor-made licence suitable for your needs with commercial support and a higher storage limit.
 For more information, contact hello@ondat.io or message us via Intercom.

 You can also book a demo with our customer success team [here](https://www.ondat.io/request-demo).